NikitzaInc/Forge-operator/README.md

 Sorry for the bad translation in some places, english is not my native language and sometimes i can be wrong.
 If you don't understand some parts of my code or how smth works, feel free to contact me: nikitzacompany@gmail.com or @nikitzainc on Discord.
 I understand that my code sometimes looks very stupid, but I don't understand how to make some things better.
+This is actually my first python project.
 Full description about how bot works you can find in first comment in main.py